vvsando/Sando-portfolio/FinalProjectPart1.md

 # METHOD AND MEDIUM
 To tell my story, I will be using Story Maps.
 Since my topic is on highway infrastructure, the maps will be ag reat asset o depicts the main points I would like to make.
 Additionally, I will utilize pictures to illustrate examples of cities that have been destroyed by highways, and use Flourish and/or Tableau to create data visualizations that dpicts the economic effects of highway contruction on both ends.

+The mood I would like to create with my presentation is a slight sense of obligation among my peers to educate themselves on the racist nature of the highway system in America, and hopefully inquire about how it potentially affected their respective neigborhoods.